benedictasamoah/sturtaTest/README.md

 A unit of time must be used "as much as possible".
 It means that the function should not return 61 seconds, but 1 minute and 1 second instead.
 Formally, the duration specified by of a component must not be greater than any valid more significant unit of time.

-For the purpose of this Kata, a year is 365 days and a day is 24 hours.
+For the purpose of this Test, a year is 365 days and a day is 24 hours.